durrantm/ruby_learning/README.md

     end

 Now, when you do rspec ruby_spec.rb the next test down will fail...
-Keep repeating 'fix the method' until all the tests pass!
+Keep repeating 'fix the method' until all 48+ tests pass!

 You've now learned basic Ruby and TDD while you were at it!